 A steam inhalation of Tea Tree oil is a very useful remedy for infections such as colds and flu, especially if it is used at the first signs of symptoms.

-The oils smell is hard to put into words, but it is quite characteristic and recognisable, fresh, clean, antiseptic, slightly earthy - not unpleasant at all!
+The oils smell is hard to put into words, but it is quite characteristic and recognizable, fresh, clean, antiseptic, slightly earthy - not unpleasant at all!

 Often used alone, but may be blended with Lavender, Pine, Cinnamon or Clove.

-The Tea tree is native to the New South Wales and Queensland regions of Australia, growing on wet swampy land.
-This srub looking plant grows to a height of about 20 feet, spreading to about 13 feet at its fullest.
+Description The Tea tree is native to the New South Wales and Queensland regions of Australia, growing on wet swampy land.
+This shrub looking plant grows to a height of about 20 feet, spreading to about 13 feet at its fullest.
 It has papery bark made up of several layers.
 The small leaves are, about 3.5 cm long, narrow, and pointed.
-The flowers are small, five petalled, usually white in colour and are formed in the spring, on dense spikes up to 5 cm long.
+The flowers are small, five petaled, usually white in color and are formed in the spring, on dense spikes up to 5 cm long.
 They are followed by woody capsules.